Saturday, December 5, 2020

 The cactus is a seasonal favorite.

-Ornament galore, and you can savor it!
+Ornament galore, so you can savor it!

 Be careful not to prick your finger,